Confirmed: Geoff Johns Is the New President of DC Entertainment

-This is the first installment of a brand-new feature that is about odd plot points that were never addressed again after they were first introduced.
+This is the first installment of a brand-new feature that is about odd plot points that were rarely (sometimes never!) addressed again after they were first introduced.

 We begin with the fact that we first learned Wolverine’s real name from a bunch of leprechauns!